daosavaj/localstack-node-example/README.md

 4) Download localstack and run the localstack docker image (https://github.com/localstack/localstack) Running the docker image you are on a mac 'TMPDIR=/private$TMPDIR docker-compose up'

+5)Run to add task table to the DB

+aws --endpoint-url=http://localhost:4569 dynamodb create-table --table-name task --attribute-definitions AttributeName=Id,AttributeType=N --key-schema AttributeName=Id,KeyType=HASH --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5

-5) Make sure to run npm install in task directory
+6) Make sure to run npm install in task directory

-6) Run 'sam local start-api --docker-network localstack_default' in directory with template.yaml get the lambda running on the same network
+7) Run 'sam local start-api --docker-network localstack_default' in directory with template.yaml get the lambda running on the same network